vsjha18/nsetools/docs/source/usage.rst

 .. note::

     All the data APIs support json return as well.
 Call any API with as_json=True to get the json return.
-For example. nse.get_quote('infy', as_json=True)
+For example following would provide a json return.

-    would provide a json return.
+    nse.get_quote('infy', as_json=True)

     By default every API returns python data structures.